jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - IPA software - Installation team members can redirect focus to projects and support issues in the Tririga system rather than manual installations.

- - IPA software - Costs of each installation or patch will be greatly reduced while removing human errors and adding improved repeatability.
+ - IPA software - Cost reduced for patching.
+Remove human errors and add improved repeatability.

- - Customer downtime is minimal due to automation of the installation process.
+ - IPA software - Reduce  customer downtime is minimal due to automation of the installation process.
 IPA software automation is exponentially faster than manual installs.

  - IPA software will be reliably released at any time and provide the ability to recover from disasters.